TencentAILabHealthcare/spatialID/README.md

 p.s.
 You may need to unzip dnn\_model/checkpoint\_Slide-seq\_DM1.t7 first before running cell\_type\_annotation\_for\_slideseq.py.

+[!!!]
+Note: An AttributeError saying that 'GELU' object has no attribute 'approximate' may occurs if your pytorch version is higher than 1.10.0.
+You can simply downgrade pytorch to 1.8.1 or modify the source code of pytorch temporarily.

 # Example

 1. Put downloaded MERFISH data (e.g. mouse1_sample1.h5ad) in "dataset/MERFISH/" (as in Line 30 of cell\_type\_annotation\_for\_merfish.py).